bitfalls/ether-raffle-example/README.md

-# ether-raffle-example
+# Blocksplit raffle example

-A raffle for Blocksplit.io
+This is an example of an Ethereum raffle.
+Built for [this tutorial](https://bitfalls.com/2018/03/31/solidity-development-crash-course-building-blockchain-raffle/).